 1. Past Climate change: Present-day climate change can only be fully understood in context of the past; well-dated histories of climate and the atmosphere over a wide range of time scales are needed to understand climate forcing and response.
-White papers by the International Partnerships in Ice Core Sciences (IPICS - www.pages-igbp.org/ipics) describe broad science targets for ice coring and articulate the need for spatially distributed arrays of recovered ice cores that target the past 200, 2,000 and 40,000 years, from the last interglacial, and extracting an ice core that reaches 1.5M years.
-The U.S. ice coring community was intimately involved in originally establishing the IPICS goals; recommendations for achieving those goals, together with different goals that are primarily U.S. priorities, are outlined below.
+White papers by the International Partnerships in Ice Core Sciences (IPICS - http://pastglobalchanges.org/ini/end-aff/ipics/intro) describe broad science targets for ice coring and articulate the need for spatially-distributed arrays of recovered ice cores that target the past 200, 2,000, and 40,000 years, from the last interglacial, and extracting an ice core that reaches 1.5M years.
+The U.S. ice coring community was intimately involved in originally establishing the IPICS goals; recommendations for achieving those goals, together with additional goals that are primarily U.S. priorities, are outlined below.
 In addition, members of the U.S. community are leading efforts to gain critical samples of ice prior to 800,000 years ago, for evidence of the atmosphere from times when the Earth had 40,000-year climate cycles.